 Follow the Dream: Partnership for Success

-Follow the Dream: Partnership for Success is a voluntary program for high achieving Aboriginal secondary school students.
-The program provides after school tuition, individualised mentoring, and support and case management to assist these students to continue achieving excellent outcomes at school, complete year 12 and obtain university entry.
+Follow the Dream: Partnership for Success is a voluntary program for Aboriginal secondary school students.
+The program provides after school tuition, individualised mentoring, and support and case management to assist students to continue achieving excellent outcomes at school, complete Year 12 and obtain university entry or other post school pathways.

 Students are selected to participate in the program through a local selection process.

-The program operates at 25 public schools throughout Western Australia, including Esperance Senior High School, and services approximately 600 students.
+The program operates at a large number of public schools throughout Western Australia, including Esperance Senior High School, and services an increasing number of students.
 The program is managed locally at the school where it operates, with funding and system level coordination and support provided by the Aboriginal Education Branch.
 Eleven of the program sites are co-funded and co-managed by a not-for-profit organisation, The Graham (Polly) Farmer Foundation, which brokers industry support and funding for program sites.

 Program Objectives include the following for participating students: